MartinKnopf/looter/README.md

 * score can get > 100 %

 ## MS - increased difficulty: multiple stocks
+* game does no longer show turn 11
 * user can choose between 1 and 2 stocks
 * game rules with two stocks are the same as with 1 stock